-Our plans include continued commercialization of our products and raising capital through sale of additional equity securities, debt or capital inflows from strategic partnerships.
+Our plans include continued commercialization of our products and raising capital through sale of additional equity securities, debt or capital inflows from strategic partnerships and exercise of warrants.
 There are no assurances, however, that we will be successful in obtaining the level of financing needed for our operations.
 If we are unsuccessful in commercializing our products or raising capital, we may need to reduce activities, curtail or cease operations.